pkeskinocak/COVID19GA/README.md

 ### Sources of Funding and Support:

 The research was supported by the William W. George and by the Virginia C. and Joseph C. Mello endowments at Georgia Tech.
+This research was also supported in part by NSF grant MRI 1828187 and research cyberinfrastructure resources and services provided by the Partnership for an Advanced Computing Environment (PACE) at the Georgia Institute of Technology.